Considering becoming a police officer?

 Watch the Join the GPD Team video!

-GPD is accepting applications for its 100th Police Academy from May 1 to October 31.
+GPD is no longer accepting applications for its 100th Police Academy.

 Learn more about becoming a GPD Officer.

 Recruiting Hotline: 1-888-GPD-JOBS (473-5627)